coderoad/coderoad.github.io/_posts/2016-01-10-test-runner.md

 #### 4. handleLog

-A callback function that should be called with a string **log** statement
+A callback function that should return the output **log** statement.

 *If you need help setting up a new test runner, please send an email to coderoadapp@gmail.com.*